learn-co-curriculum/traversing-nested-objects/README.md

 What if we have criteria for finding an element that we know is in a nested data structure?
-Let's implement a simple `find` function that takes two arguments: an array (which can contain sub-arrays) and a function that returns `true` for the thing that we're looking for.
+Let's implement a simple `find` function that takes two arguments: an array (which can contain sub-arrays) and a function (`criteriaFn` in the example below) that defines the criteria for what we're looking for and returns `true` if a matching element is found.

 ```javascript
 function find(array, criteriaFn) {